Charo: Birth year controversy

 Charo's year of birth is the subject of dispute.
 Her Spanish birth certificate and passport, as well as her American naturalization papers, give her birthdate as March 13, 1941.
 She later claimed she was born in 1947, then changed it to 1949.
 In 1977, she asserted in a court hearing that her passport and naturalization papers were incorrect and that her birthdate was January 15, 1951.

 Several newspaper articles around the time of her 1966 wedding to Cugat gave Charo's age as 17.
 Others referred to her as Cugat's "18-year-old protégée".
 An April 1966 column on the wedding plans stated that she was 20 and Cugat was 60.
 Many sources identified her as 21 on the day of her wedding.

 Later, when asserting her birthdate was 1951, she claimed her parents allowed her to falsify her age to appear older when marrying Cugat.
 However, that would have made her 15 at the time, contradicting her claim to have graduated from school at 16, not yet having begun her performing career.
 She has never clarified the discrepancy.

 In October 1977, the same year in which Charo filed for divorce from Cugat and became a naturalized American citizen, judge Roger Foley in Las Vegas adjudicated the 1951 birth year to be official.
 Charo provided sworn affidavits from her parents, although the claim has been viewed with skepticism.
 Commenting on the disputes over her age, she has said that the public's disbelief could prove advantageous: "But if people really believe I'm older, that's fine.
 Don't be surprised if I come out with my own cosmetics, a new energy bar, and maybe some vitamins."

 Career

-Charo was highly visible throughout the 1970s, appearing ten times on The Love Boat, and on variety and talk shows such as Donny & Marie, Tony Orlando and Dawn, The Captain and Tennille, The John Davidson Show, The Mike Douglas Show (which she guest-hosted at least once) and the short-lived The Brady Bunch Variety Hour.
+Charo was highly visible throughout the 1970s, appearing ten times on The Love Boat, and on variety and talk shows such as Donny & Marie, Tony Orlando and Dawn, The Captain and Tennille, The John Davidson Show, The Mike Douglas Show (which she guest-hosted at least once) and The Brady Bunch Hour.